-This is the seventh update of the National Verifier Plan (the NV Plan) which was created in response to the 2016 Lifeline Order adopted by the FCC in March 2016.

-- Since the initial release of the NV Plan in January 2017, USAC has updated this document every six months, as required by the 2016 Lifeline Order. - The Wireline Competition Bureau reviewed and provided input on the initial release and each subsequent update.
+This is the eighth and final update of the National Verifier Plan (the NV Plan) which was created in response to the 2016 Lifeline Order adopted by the FCC in March 2016.
+The Order required USAC to provide bi-annual updates until the implementation of the National Verifier was complete.
+The Wireline Competition Bureau at the FCC reviewed and provided input on the initial release and each subsequent update.
+Stakeholders can continue to access information and provide feedback using the resources mentioned below.